vonschutter/RTD-Setup/modules/steam-world-of-warships-utility.mod/README.md

 < [Back](https://github.com/vonschutter/RTD-Setup/blob/main/README.md) |

-![Media Header](media_files/swow-header.png "Executing the Script") Watching your own World of Warships replays and geting the latest GE-Proton on Ubuntu or any other Linux distribution has never been easier!
+![Media Header](media_files/swow-header.png "Executing the Script") Watching your own World of Warships replays and getting the latest GE-Proton on Ubuntu or any other Linux distribution has never been easier!
 Just launch the script and pick your battle or Proton version!

 ## Overview:

-The purpose of this script is to simplify some tasks with your world of Warships game.
+The purpose of this script is to simplify some tasks with your World of Warships game.
 It makes it easy to watch your replays, add the latest version of GE-Proton for Steam games, and some other tasks.
-As per the writing of this script World of Warships automatically stores the last 30 replays on your system.
-There have been many posts asking how to watch  them on Seam and Linux, so this script helps facilitate watching your WoW's (installed via Steam) replays on Linux.
+As of this writing World of Warships automatically stores the last 30 replays on your system.
+There have been many posts asking how to watch them on Steam and Linux, so this script helps facilitate watching your WoW (installed via Steam) replays on Linux.

 Usage:	Simply execute this script to accomplish this task.
 No parameters required.
 Source: [Information at Valve (Steam)](https://developer.valvesoftware.com/wiki/Command_Line_Options#Command-Line_Parameters_2 "List of parameters ")